Webcomic / Catena

 - Poke the Poodle: The 'angels' in a Neon Genesis Evangelion parody literally do this.

 - Shipper on Deck: It's made clear at times that Beau is sort of a closet Bryony/Reaper shipper.
-Ivy was also perfectly happy to jump to conclusions.
+Ivy is also perfectly happy to jump to conclusions.

 - Shirtless Scene: Sort of inverted.
 One has to wonder if Bear or Buddy even own shirts. note